ajchuang/JavaChatCafe/README.txt

 README.txt  - by Jen-Chieh Huang (jh3478)

+!!!IMPORTANT!!!
+if you want to change the parameters (BLOCK_TIME, ...), please go to SystemParam.java
+Change the corresponding settings, rebuild, and restart the server.

 DESCRIPTION
 This is a cute little client-server chat room program.
 In this program, a message-based is exploited to solve the concurrency and synchronization issues.
 The following part of this document explains the architecture.